Getting Started in BMX (FAQ)

 Do you offer instruction / training?

-You bet!
+Yes!
 We offer New Rider Clinics each month at CCBMX where all riders who are brand new to BMX can come out and learn how to ride on the track.
 We cover basic bike safety, safety equipment, bike handling skills, and most importantly, how to navigate around the BMX track safely.
 See the CCBMX Schedule page for New Rider Clinics coming up.
-Best of all, New Rider Clinics are COMPLETELY FREE!

 Can I ride with my son/daughter on the track?